Ideas

 Overloading

-Given ante does not have true methods, some form of overloading could greatly help alleviate user frustration by allowing modules like Vec and HashMap to both be imported despite defining conflicting names like empty, of, insert, get, etc. Overloading would also reduce the need for traits as users would no longer need to use traits to be lazy with their function names.
+Some form of overloading could help alleviate user frustration by allowing modules like Vec and HashMap to both be imported despite defining conflicting names like empty, of, insert, get, etc. Overloading would also reduce the need for abilities as users would no longer need to use abilities to be lazy with their function names.
 It would however complicate documentation somewhat.
 An identifier would no longer be uniquely determined by its full module path, referring to a specific instance of it must now specify the full module path and type of the function.

 Basic usage would be relatively simple: